 Album Launch: The CLF Art Café, London, Friday 24th April

-YEWOULEN means ‘Wake up’ in Wolof with songs written by Senegalese singer Biram Seck and engineered and mixed by band leader, French guitarist Thibaut Remy.
+YEWOULEN means ‘Wake up’ in Wolof with lyrics written by Senegalese singer Biram Seck and music from composer, engineer and by band leader, French guitarist Thibaut Remy.
 Thibaut’s album engineering credits include assistant engineer on The Turbans last self-titled album where he worked alongside Jerry Boys from the world famous Buena Vista series and production wizard of all things pan-African, Tom Excell.

 YEWOULEN is a call for people to and wake up from their usual ways, to wake up to what unites them, to look at how they can work together as opposed to their differences.
 This is reflected in in the title track ‘Yewoulen’ with its mixed elements of jazz improvisation with sabar drummings (Senegalese drum).
 The track has special arrangements as well as excellent vocals by Biram.
 As Thibaut Remy says,